-- Taking a nap, especially after learning new information, may also help you remember things more easily, according to some studies.
+- Take a nap, especially after learning new information.
+This may help with remembering things more easily, according to some studies.

 5. Prioritize Relationships to Fight Loneliness

 Here’s a tip: If you find it difficult to keep up with an active social life and remember events, try staying organized with help from calendars, planners, maps, shopping lists, file folders and address books.
-Doing these types of things has been shown to be associated with enhanced memory among older people.
+Doing these types of things is associated with enhanced memory among older people.

 6. Consider Taking Supplements Like Nootropics

 Let’s say you’re cramming for an exam and looking for ways to help you retain information.
 Nootropics may come in handy.